lyn040316/H20/README.md

   * Diffusion: the movement of a substance from an area of high concentration to an area of lower concentration
 - **Hypertonic**: higher conceentration of water in solution than water concentration in a cell (the cell will get bigger)
 - **Hypotonic**: lower concentration of water in solution than water concentration in a cell (the cell will shrink)
-- **isotonic**: same water concentration between solution and a cell (the size of the cell does not change)
+- **Isotonic**: same water concentration between solution and a cell (the size of the cell does not change)

 ### Formula
 - **Water Potential = Pressure Potential + Solute Potential**